Little Stars Nursery

 Our child is not a completely independent eater yet; how will that work out?

 At our establishment, children are always supervised while eating, and we provide them with child-sized spoons, forks, and knives to encourage them to eat their food.
-We also help the little ones feed and encourage them to hold their cutlery properly if necessary.
+We also help the little ones feed and encourage them to hold their cutlery properly.

-Is it allowed for children to bring their own snacks?
+Is it allowed for children to bring their snacks?

 Where do the children sleep?

-Sleeping mats and blankets are provided for your use.
+Sleeping mats and blankets are provided for babies and children.

 Our child needs assistance falling asleep without rocking, just a pat on the back.

-We ensure that there is always a staff member present when children are put to sleep and while they are sleeping.
+We ensure that a staff member is always present when children are put to sleep and while they are sleeping.
 During nap time, we provide children with cuddles and gentle patting on the back if that's what they are used to.
 This helps to calm and soothe them.

-We take advantage of this time to rest ourselves and recharge after a busy morning.
-We also use this opportunity to catch up on our observations, assessments, and daily dairies.
-The lights are turned off, and we play lullabies from Alexa to create a calming environment for the children.
-And we play lullabies from Alexa to create a calming environment for the children.
+We take advantage of this time to rest and recharge after a busy morning.
+We also use this opportunity to catch up on our observations, assessments, and daily diaries.
+The lights are turned off, and we play lullabies to create a calming environment for the children.

 At what time do children typically go to bed?